surajmandalcell/gtk-theming-guide/creating_gtk3_themes.md

+## Tools Required/Helpful

+ 1. GtkInspector
+    GtkInspector is a must have tool if you want to make gtk themes or style gtk apps.
+GtkInspector is the built-in interactive debugging support in GTK+.
+It was added in GTK+ 3.14, based on a copy of the well-estabished gtkparasite.
+This tool is integerated natively into gnome desktop environment but disabled by default.
+To use this you need to follow these steps :
+    ```sh
+    gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true
+     ```
+     launch it by pressing on the keyboard Control-Shift-I or Control-Shift-D.
+    If you don't want to use the shortcuts, you can also run it temporarily directly when running your app with:

+    ```sh
+    GTK_DEBUG=interactive your-app
+    ```
+    If you get `No such schema 'org.gtk.Settings.Debug'` then install the `libgtk-3-dev` dependency by using
+    ```sh
+    sudo apt-get install libgtk-3-dev
+    ```
+ 2. Color picker
+    You can use any color picker you want (gnome-color-picker, elementary color picker, etc.) as long as you have one its fine as you may need to do changes in colors.

-## Creating GTK3 Themes
+## Study A Premade GTK3 Theme

 To create a GTK3 theme, developers can start with an empty file or they can use a pre-existing theme as a template.
 It may help beginners to start with a pre-existing theme.
 For instance, a theme can be copied to the user's home folder and then the developer can start editing the files.

 The general format for a GTK3 theme is to create a folder named after the theme.
 Then, create a sub-directory called "gtk-3.0" and create a file inside of it named "gtk.css".
 In the "gtk.css" file, use CSS code to control how the theme will look.
 Move the theme to ~/.themes for testing purposes.
 Use the newly created theme and make changes as necessary.
 If desired, developers can add additional components to the theme for GTK2, Openbox, Metacity, Unity, etc.

-> ##### To explain how to create themes, we will study the "Ambiance" theme, which is usually found at /usr/share/themes/Ambiance.
+> To explain how to create themes, we will study the "Ambiance" theme, which is usually found at /usr/share/themes/Ambiance.
 This directory contains the below listed sub-directories and a file named "index.theme".

 - gtk-2.0
 - gtk-3.0